 The Republic of Korea has a required post-arrival orientation session, but there is no requirement that any health information be disseminated.
-The Hong Kong Special Administrative Region has no post-arrival orientation, but they do provide incoming documented migrant workers with a booklet, "Your Guide to Services in Hong Kong," at the immigration counter at the airport.
-This booklet does contain some valuable information on the health care system in Hong Kong, but Indonesian migrant workers entering Hong Kong reported that they had their copies seized while still at the airport by their employment agents.
+The Hong Kong, SAR of China Special Administrative Region has no post-arrival orientation, but they do provide incoming documented migrant workers with a booklet, "Your Guide to Services in Hong Kong, SAR of China," at the immigration counter at the airport.
+This booklet does contain some valuable information on the health care system in Hong Kong, SAR of China, but Indonesian migrant workers entering Hong Kong, SAR of China reported that they had their copies seized while still at the airport by their employment agents.